 We have indebtedness outstanding pursuant to our Credit Facility and expect in the future to borrow additional amounts under our Credit Facility or other debt securities, subject to market availability, and, may increase the size of our Credit Facility.
 We cannot assure you that our leverage will remain at current levels.
 The amount of leverage that we employ will depend upon our assessment of the market and other factors at the time of any proposed borrowing.
 Lenders have fixed dollar claims on our assets that are superior to the claims of our common stockholders or preferred stockholders, if any, and we have granted a security interest in Funding I's assets in connection with our Credit Facility borrowings.
 In the case of a liquidation event, those lenders would receive proceeds before our stockholders.
 Any future debt issuance will increase our leverage and may be subordinate to our Credit Facility.
-In addition, borrowings or debt issuances, also known as leverage, magnify the potential for gain or loss on amounts invested and, therefore, increase the risks associated with investing in our securities.
+In addition, borrowings or debt issuances, also known as leverage, magnify the potential for loss or gain on amounts invested and, therefore, increase the risks associated with investing in our securities.
 Leverage is generally considered a speculative investment technique.
 If the value of our assets decreases, then leveraging would cause the NAV attributable to our common stock to decline more than it otherwise would have had we not utilized leverage.
 Similarly, any decrease in our revenue would cause our net income to decline more than it would have had we not borrowed funds and could negatively affect our ability to make distributions on our common or preferred stock.
 Our ability to service any debt that we incur depends largely on our financial performance and is subject to prevailing economic conditions and competitive pressures.

-As of September 30, 2014, we had outstanding borrowings of \$146.4 million under our Credit Facility with a current interest rate on of 2.16% exclusive of the fees on the undrawn commitment of 0.375%.
-Accordingly, to cover the annual interest on our borrowings outstanding at September 30, 2014, at the then current rate, we would have to receive an annual yield of at least 0.88%.
+As of September 30, 2016, we had outstanding borrowings of \$232.9 million under our Credit Facility with a current interest rate of 2.57% exclusive of the fees on the undrawn commitment.
+To cover the annual interest on our borrowings of \$232.9 million outstanding at September 30, 2016, at the weighted average annual rate of 2.57%, we would have to receive an annual yield of at least 0.98%.
 This example is for illustrative purposes only, and actual interest rates on our Credit Facility or any future borrowings are likely to fluctuate.
 The costs associated with our borrowings, including any increase in the management fee or incentive fee payable to our Investment Adviser, are and will be borne by our common stockholders.

-The following table is designed to illustrate the effect on return to a holder of our common stock of the leverage created by our use of borrowing at September 30, 2014 of 39% of total assets (including such borrowed funds), at a current interest rate at the time of 2.16%, and assumes hypothetical annual returns on our portfolio of minus 10 to plus 10 percent.
-The table also assumes that we will maintain a constant level and weighted average rate of leverage.
+The following table is designed to illustrate the effect on the return to a holder of our common stock of the leverage created by our use of borrowing at September 30, 2016 of 37% of total assets (including such borrowed funds), at the current interest rate at the time of 2.57%, and assumes hypothetical annual returns on our portfolio of minus 10 to plus 10 percent.
+The table also assumes that we will maintain a constant level of leverage and weighted average interest rate.
 The amount of leverage and cost of borrowing that we use will vary from time to time.
 As can be seen, leverage generally increases the return to stockholders when the portfolio return is positive and decreases return when the portfolio return is negative.
 Actual returns may be greater or less than those appearing in the table.

-Assumed return on portfolio (net of expenses) (1) (10.0)% (5.0)% % 5.0% 10.0% Corresponding return to common stockholders (2) (18.9)% (10.2)% (1.5)% 7.2% 15.9%
+Assumed return on portfolio (net of expenses) (1) (10.0)% (5.0)% % 5.0% 10.0% Corresponding return to common stockholders (2) (18.4)% (10.0)% (1.6)% 6.8% 15.2%